joshuarbenton/hydraulic_gradient/README.md

-# Hydraulic Gradients
+# Hydraulic Gradients - Three Point Problem
-Define the direction of groundwater flow in 2-dimensions by solving the three point problem This program assumes a linear change in water level between each well and expresses the water table as a plane.
+This program defines the direction of groundwater flow in 2-dimensions by assuming a linear change in water level between each well and expresses the water table as a plane.

-User inputs:
+Required inputs:
 1.)
-A time-series of water levels from each well (see example files).
+A time-series of water levels from three wells (see example files).
 Water levels must be expressed relative to the same datum between each well.
 2.)
 Cartesian coordinates (XY) of each groundwater well.
 Units must be the same as water level units.

 Output: